teslamotors/fleet-telemetry/README.md

 ```
 Example: [server_config.json](./examples/server_config.json)

-5. Deploy and run the server.
+5. (Manual install only) Deploy and run the server.
 Get the latest docker image information from our [docker hub](https://hub.docker.com/r/tesla/fleet-telemetry/tags).
 This can be run as a binary via `./fleet-telemetry -config=/etc/fleet-telemetry/config.json` directly on a server, or as a Kubernetes deployment.
 Example snippet:
 ```yaml
 ---
 apiVersion: apps/v1